TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 > Distributed RAID was launched in 7.6.0 and allows a RAID5 or RAID6 array to be distributed over a larger set of drives.
 Previously if you created a RADI5 array over 8 drives, the data was striped across them with each stripe having a data strip on 7 of the drives and a parity strip on the 8th.
 In distributed RAID5 you specify the stripe width and the number of drives separately so you can still have 7 data strips protected by a parity strip but those 8 drives are selected from 64.
 On top of that we added distributed sparing, this is the idea that instead of having a spare sat on the side that isn't being used, each drive in the array gives up some of its capacity to make a spare.

+# Raspberry Pi

+Which logs to check in case of crashes and other problems:
+* `/var/log/messages`
+* `/var/log/kern.log`

 # Raspbian

 [How to enable X11 forwarding for GUI apps launched with `sudo`](https://www.raspberrypi.org/forums/viewtopic.php?p=1623628#p1623628)